We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • muscle pain

-A person should also see their doctor if the ED medication they are taking does not produce the desired effects.
-A doctor will be able to provide alternative suggestions.
+A person should also contact a doctor if their ED medication does not produce the desired effects.
+They will be able to provide alternative suggestions.

-Besides medication, the following approaches may help to reduce or eliminate the incidence of ED:
+Besides medication, the following approaches may help to reduce or stop ED:

-• Improving blood sugar control: Maintaining healthy blood sugar levels can help in the long term.
+• Improving blood sugar: Maintaining healthy blood sugar levels can help long term.

-• Receiving counseling: Psychological therapies can help to address any psychological or emotional causes of ED.
+• Receiving counseling: Psychological therapies can help address any psychological or emotional causes of ED.

 • Changing medications: ED can be a side effect of certain medications.
 Where possible, a doctor may change the medication type or dosage.

-• Trying devices: Vacuum devices are an alternative to ED medications.
+• Trying devices: Vacuum or pump devices are an alternative to ED medications.
 These devices use suction to draw blood into the penis.
+Learn more about the best penis pumps for ED.

-• Undergoing surgery: If all other treatments are ineffective, a doctor may recommend surgery to place inflatable or flexible rods into the penis to enable an erection.
+• Surgery: If all other treatments are ineffective, a doctor may recommend surgery to place inflatable or flexible rods into the penis to enable an erection.

-Below are some frequently asked questions about ED pills.
+Below are some common questions about ED pills and diabetes.

 Most ED pills can help a person who has both ED and diabetes.
-However, a person should speak to their doctor before taking medication for ED, as these drugs can interfere with other medications the person is taking.
-They may also affect vision, blood pressure, and heart rate.
+However, a person should speak with a doctor before taking medication for ED, as these drugs can interfere with other medications.
+They may also affect a person’s vision, blood pressure, and heart rate.

 Cialis does not alter blood sugar levels in people with diabetes.
 People can also take the medication with insulin.

-A person must speak to a doctor before trying any new medication.
+A person must speak with a doctor before trying any new medication.

 Erectile dysfunction can be permanent or may happen only occasionally.

-The following lifestyle changes can help to improve occasional or intermittent ED:
+The following lifestyle changes can help improve occasional or intermittent ED:

-Permanent ED can occur as a result of irreversible blood vessel damage due to diabetes or other conditions.
-While there are no treatments available to reduce this damage, prescription medications can help to improve functionality.
-If these options are not successful, a person can ask their doctor about vacuum devices or penile implants.
+Permanent ED can occur due to irreversible blood vessel damage from diabetes or other conditions.
+While no treatments are available to reduce this damage, prescription medications can help improve functionality.
+If these options are unsuccessful, a person can ask a doctor about alternative therapies, such as vacuum devices or penile implants.

-However, a person should talk to their doctor before trying ED pills, as these medications can cause side effects and may interfere with other medications the person is taking.
+However, a person should talk with a doctor before trying ED pills, as these medications can cause side effects and may interfere with other medications the person is taking.

-Anyone who experiences side effects while taking an ED medication should notify their doctor immediately.
-A person should also see their doctor if their ED medication is not effective.
+Anyone who experiences side effects while taking an ED medication should notify a doctor immediately.
+A person should also seek medical advice if their ED medication is ineffective.
 A doctor can recommend alternative options, such as injectable medications, vacuum devices, or penile implants.